Holic75/Baldurs-gate-dnd-3.5/README.md

 – Gains +1 AC bonus per 2 points of Wisdom above 10.
 – May use the Stunning Blow ability once per day.
 Gains one use at level 1 and an additional use every 4 levels thereafter.
 ```
-STUNNING BLOW: All successful attacks within the next round force the victim to save vs. Spell or be stunned.
+STUNNING BLOW: All successful attacks within the next round force the victim to save vs. Paralyze (with penalty equal to one quarter of monk level rounded down) or be stunned.
 This special ability automatically modifies normal attacks; no targeting needs to be done.
 ```
 – 5th level: Becomes immune to all diseases and cannot be slowed or hasted.
 – 7th level: May use the Lay On Hands ability on herself to heal 2 Hit Points per level.